daa543/Code-Safari-An-AI-Powered-Learning-Tutor-for-Children/README.md

 1. Video Lessons + Auto PDF Notes
 Watch exciting video tutorials right on the website – and the website automatically turns the video lessons into easy-to-read PDF lecture notes just for you!
 Perfect for review and study.

+2. AI Chatbot
+Our AI chatbot powered by RAG + Gemma 2B.
+It answers all the users coding questions using emojis 😊 and can even generate code to help the user solve tricky problems.

+3. AI Code Visualizer
+Using Gemini 1.5 Flash-powered visualizer shows the user a simple visual explanation so the user can understand how the code what code is in the easiest way possible.

+4. Generate MCQ Questions
+It generates multiple choice questions made by our smart AI using CodeT5-small model.
+The user gets a timer that keeps running as long as they get the answers right.
+If the user answers wrong, it stops generating questions and shows your score and you can try again.

+5. Debugging Detective Game
+Our website gives the user a code with hidden bugs or missing parts, and the user have to find the mistake.
+Powered by LLaMA 3.2 3B, this game helps to practice more in coding and there is also a Hint button for a clue the user can use it, if they don't know the answer.

+6. Generate Code Snippet
+It generates and give the user a coding task question with a starting code, and the user have to complete the code!
+We used CodeGen 350M model and it also checks the user code's logic and syntax to make sure that the user is answering the question correctly.

 ## Project Structure
 * index.html - Main entry point of the application